AdilAhmed11/ts-snake-game/README.md

 -   [ ] Possible error states
     -   [ ] The snake should start off as static.
 Should only begin once the user has clicked a direction button
     -   [ ] The snake and food should not start off on top of each other
+    -   [ ] The snake goes beyond the boundary of the grid box.

 ## List Of Features The Game Will Include